eola/moql/README.md

 ## moQL: Mock GraphQL query server for tests.

 From your Jest (or other framework) specs, easilly start a mock GraphQL server, set mock data to return, and verify it was actually requested by your GraphQL client.
+Used and supported by [eola](https://compass.eola.co).

 ### Motivations